nf-core/eager/.github/ISSUE_TEMPLATE/feature_request.md

 Hi there!

 Thanks for suggesting a new feature for the pipeline!
-Please delete this text and anything that's not relevant from the template below:

 ## Is your feature request related to a problem?
 Please describe